-- 1. If the Lithium batteries are off due to draining to reserve capacity, press and hold the blue button on the side of Battery Management System (BMS) located in front of each battery pack in the battery compartment.
-This will turn on the BMS allowing voltage from the Lithium packs to power the house system. - 2.
-At the FIRST reserve capacity shut down, the battery will turn off but can be restarted by pressing and holding the blue button on the side of the Battery Management System (BMS).
+- 1. If the Lithium batteries are off due to draining to reserve capacity, press and hold the blue button on the side of the Battery Management System (BMS) located in the battery compartment or in the front overhead cabinet.
+This will turn on the BMS, allowing voltage from the Lithium packs to power the house system. - 2.
+At the FIRST reserve capacity shut down, the battery will turn off but can be restarted by pressing and holding the blue button on the side of the Battery Management System (BMS) or in the front overhead cabinet.
 When turned on, the word RESERVE will show above the battery SoC percentage until there has been a charge detected on the BMS for 2 minutes, then the RESERVE will disappear.

 Make sure to have a charging source for the lithium batteries after turning them on from the first reserve capacity shutdown.
-If it runs until shutoff without charging it a second time, it will require a Xantrex technician to come and reset the battery packs at the coach.
+If it runs until shutoff without charging it a second time, it will require a Xantrex technician to come and reset the battery packs at the